Hora and the Holy Cave of Apocalypse

 Cave of Apocalysse

 Down the road of pine and eucalyptus trees between Hora and Skala is the Holy Cave of the Apocalypse.
-40 steps lead to four meters deep where St. John gave his disciple the 13 chapters of Revelation.
+40 steps lead to four meters deep where St. John gave his disciples the 13 chapters of Revelation.
 Inside the cave, on the side of the iconostasis, are still visible in places where the Saint John was holding the head and the split in three parts of the rock, a symbol of the Trinity.
 From here the Holy heard the voice of God.

 Inside the cave there is the chapel of Santa Anna built by the founder of the monastery 1000 years later.
 Behind the cave is the famous seminary, known as the Patmiada school, founded by Makarios Kalogeras in 1733.
 This school has featured some of the most famous members of the “Filiki Eteria”, an underground organization of secret society that brought a major contribution to the renaissance Greek.